50: THE MYSTERY OF MR. LEE

 My cameraman and potential replacement was photographed by Bill Johnson at the site of Dallas Police Officer J.D.
 Tippit’s murder.
 As I watched Bill and Tom, I had wondered if the prophetic “Crime Watch” sign was attached to the pole in 1963.

 Our final Presidential stop of the day was arguably the most famous JFK site in Dallas; Dealey Plaza.
-It was nearly 3:00pm when Bill parked the Tahoe behind the Texas School Book Depository and I was immediately carried into the seven-story brick building.
+It was nearly 3:00pm when Bill parked the Tahoe behind the Texas School Book Depository, and I was immediately carried into the seven-story brick building.
 Unlike when I was there two years earlier, my photographer was allowed to take his camera onto the elevator; however, photos were prohibited on the infamous sixth floor and its museum.
-But my innovative cameraman simply took me to the seventh floor; he placed me on the window ledge directly above the sixth floor sniper’s nest and I had a nearly identical view that the assassin had on November 22, 1963.
+But my innovative cameraman simply took me to the seventh floor; he placed me on the window ledge directly above the sixth-floor sniper’s nest and I had a nearly identical view that the assassin had on November 22, 1963.
 As I stood on that ledge, it was almost as though I could hear the rifle shots as they rang out above the unsuspecting President.
-When I stood on the assassination site in 2014, it seemed as though I was a long ways from the sniper’s nest high above Dealey Plaza.
+When I stood on the assassination site in 2014, it seemed as though I was a long way from the sniper’s nest high above Dealey Plaza.
 But from the window of the School Book Depository, I think Tom could’ve thrown a baseball and hit someone in the head riding in a convertible on Elm Street below.

 For me, it was an amazing thrill to stand on the seventh floor window sill directly above the sniper’s nest of the Texas School Book Depository.